ao link

 Demand for solo travel is soaring.
 Katie McGonagle reports on how to tap into the trend

 When you hear the occasional whisper of an uplift in bookings within a particular market, you might take note of the trend and keep an eye on it in future.
-But when an entire industry is united in reporting record rises across multiple demographics, it’s time to stop watching and start taking action.
+But when an entire industry is united in reporting record rises across multiple demographics, it’s time to stop watching and start taking action."More than 65% of our solo travellers are women.
+Women often choose a small-group adventure because it gives them the safety net of a local guide and a ready-made group of friends.
+The pandemic spurred people to get out and see the world and not let anything hold them back."

 BUILD YOUR OWN TRAVEL BUSINESS.
 JOIN TRAVEL COUNSELLORS’ NEXT EVENT TO FIND OUT HOW